alexis2005-echon/echon-api-activity/README.md

 - Why is it important to return `404` instead of just an empty array or a generic error?

-Answer: this error clearly communicates that the requested resource does not exist
+Answer: it is important to show the error code as this error clearly communicates that the requested resource does not exist where no error indicators and lack of conext lead to inaccuracies

 **4. Testing**
 - ![GET request screenshot](./GET_request.png)